-Things are Meaning Less
+Things Are Meaning Less

-by Al Burian
+by Al Burian Author

-From Portland to Providence, Al patrols his world with a dark, stoic humor.
-He's a Saul Bellow-ian everyman, up against the wall, suffering the blows, looking for love and loving the metal.
-Like Al's issue of Burn Collector, the comic-heavy #14, the drawing here is simple but it's the kind of simple that doesn't come with beginner's luck.
-The stuff here is the result of years of fighting and trouble-making, of mistakes made and a life scratched out among the sticks and stones.
+From Portland to Providence, Al views his world with a dark, stoic humor.
+He's a Saul Bellow-ian every-man, up against the wall, suffering the blows, looking for love, and loving the metal.
+Like Al's issue of Burn Collector (the comic-heavy #14) the drawing here is simple, but it's the kind of simple that doesn't come with beginner's luck.
+The stuff here is the result of years of fighting and trouble-making, of mistakes made and life scratched out among the sticks and stones.

 Read an interview with Al on our blog.

 " As a storyteller, Burian makes the trivial engaging.
 It must be really cool just to sit with this guy and listen to him talk."

 "Things Are Meaning Less showed up unexpectedly in my mailbox one day.
 It’s rather apt; appearing without warning, making an impression, and then slipping back off into the night could be describing the contents of the book itself as well as the actual collection.
 Every time I fear for the future of zines and mini-comics, this compendium of material from that scene reminds me that there’s still a lot of good work being created.
 You’ve just got to find it… or have it find you."